 All of the routines are of course practiced and thus fake.
 People always pick up on phonies eventually, so when you meet someone special and use a bunch of pickup voodoo on her (or him) you might scare them away.

 Neil learned this when none of his lines worked on Lisa Leveridge, who wanted to know who he really was.
 After all his trouble to become more confident and an “alphamale”, he eventually had to revert to his former, true self, to see if he had a shot.

 And he did.

-I’m glad this book was actually much more about Neil’s journey and how he changed, instead of just a playbook.
+I’m glad The Game was actually much more about Neil’s journey and how he changed, instead of just a playbook.
 Now I’m really interested in reading the full book, especially considering Neil is now married with a kid, and a follow-up is out (called The Truth).